cleveradssolutions/App-ads.txt/README.md

 Make sure the file has an HTTP 200 OK status code.

 ### Ensure there are no formatting errors or invalid characters in the file
 Formatting errors, such as invalid whitespace characters, may be difficult to detect but can make an app-ads.txt file difficult to parse by a crawler, and may therefore result in a file being ignored.
 Avoid copying and pasting app-ads.txt entries from a rich text editor; we recommend a plain text editor.
 You can also check for invalid UTF-8 characters in your app-ads.txt file using a HEX editor.

-### Make an app-ads.txt file reachable via both HTTP and HTTPS
-The Google crawler attempts to crawl all app-ads.txt files on both HTTP and HTTPS.
-However, a 404 (or 40X) response causes previously crawled entries to be purged, even though an app-ads.txt file is crawled via HTTP.
-Therefore, if crawling via HTTPS returns a 404 (or 40X):
-The previously crawled entry will be purged.

-Please ensure the app-ads.txt is accessible via both HTTP and HTTPS.

-## Support
-mailto:support@cleveradssolutions.com
-Support Vitaly Skype: `zanzavital`